DeXposure-FM: A Time-series, Graph Foundation Model for Credit Exposures and Stability on Decentralized Financial Networks: Introduction

-DeXposure-FM employs a large-size graph-tabular encoder (GraphPFN {\cite{eremeev2025turningtabularfoundationmodels} in this paper) to extract representations from input data, followed by multiple heads to forecast (1) edge existence and edge weights on the graph, and (2) node-level TVL changes at multiple horizons.
-In optimization, the encoder is initialized by open-source pre-trained weights, while the heads are initialized randomly.
-Time-based walk-forward splits {\cite{BergmeirBenitez2012CVTS}}, early stopping {\cite{Prechelt1998EarlyStopping}}, and gradient clipping {\cite{PascanuEtAl2013RNNTraining}} are employed to improve robustness under non-stationary environments.
-In training, DeXposure-FM is optimized by Adam {\cite{KingmaBa2015Adam}} for the joint tasks of (1) edge existence classification, (2) edge weight regression, and (3) node-level TVL-change prediction.
+DeXposure-FM employs a GraphPFN graph-tabular encoder \citep{eremeev2025graphpfn} to extract representations from input data, followed by multiple heads to forecast (1) edge existence and edge weights on the graph, and (2) node-level TVL changes at multiple horizons.
+In optimization, the encoder is initialized from open-source GraphPFN weights and fine-tuned end-to-end together with randomly initialized task heads.
+Time-based walk-forward splits \citep{BergmeirBenitez2012CVTS}, early stopping \citep{Prechelt1998EarlyStopping}, and gradient clipping \citep{PascanuEtAl2013RNNTraining} are employed to improve robustness under non-stationary environments.
+In training, DeXposure-FM is optimized by Adam \citep{KingmaBa2015Adam} for the joint tasks of (1) edge existence classification, (2) edge weight regression, and (3) node-level TVL-change prediction.
 These outputs map naturally to policy-relevant statistics: concentration, density, sector connectivity, and directional spillovers.
 In crises, the relevant question is not only ``what is the expected TVL tomorrow?'', but ``which parts of the network amplify shocks, and along which pathways does distress travel?'' as well.

 We evaluate DeXposure-FM on two machine learning benchmarks, tailored for economic measurement and risk analytics: (1) multi-step forecasting of edge-level exposures and network-level statistics (e.g., concentration, density, and sector connectivity), and (2) predictive stress testing, where we forecast a future exposure network and compare simulated system losses on predicted versus realized graphs under fixed counterfactual shock definitions.
-Across tasks, we benchmark against strong competitors, including GraphPFN, ROLAND {\cite{YouEtAl2022ROLAND}} (a temporal graph neural network), and {a persistence baseline that directly uses the current values as prediction}.
+Across tasks, we benchmark against strong competitors, including GraphPFN, ROLAND \citep{YouEtAl2022ROLAND} (a temporal graph neural network), and a persistence baseline that carries forward the last observed graph structure.